 Go to the Layer drop-down menu and select Layer > New Adjustment Layer > Color Balance.
-Select the Midtones.
+Select the midtones.
 Lower the yellow slider and raise the red slider.
-For the image in this article, I chose -40 for yellow and +20 for reds, but every photo is different.
-Using this method, you can fine-tune the colour of your sepia tint.
-You can also choose to tint highlights, mid-tones, and shadows differently.
+For the image in this article, I chose -40 for yellow and +20 for red, but every photo is different.
+Using this method, you can fine-tune the color of your sepia tint.
+You can also choose to tint highlights, midtones, and shadows differently.

 I created images using the four methods of applying a sepia tone.

-The images look similar, but on closer look, there are some differences.
+The images look similar, but if you take a closer look, there are some differences.
 Both the Photo Filter and Color Fill methods tint the whites to a greater extent than the other methods.
 For this comparison, I’ve adjusted the browns to appear somewhat similar.
 In each of the methods, you can select a mix of yellows and reds to create the brown tint that you want.

-It’s easy to create a sepia effect on Photoshop.
+It’s easy to create a sepia effect in Photoshop.

 By adjusting a few sliders, you can control the temperature and opacity that best suit your image.
 We have explored four tested methods to achieve the sepia glow.
 Over time, you may find other Photoshop commands that further enhance this effect.